mapokapo/bitdraw/README.md

 	* Sets the RGBA values of this Color object to the supplied hex string.
   * *param* `hex` - <[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)> A hex color value string.

-## TODO :white_check_mark:
-- [ ] Support transparency in the Color class.
-- [ ] Implement additional layers over the Canvas API (text, transform, styles, shapes...)
--
-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).

 ## Contributing :heart:
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.